Google Search Scraping Step-By-Step: A Code and No-Code Guide

 })

-The script now defines the search query and navigates to Google’s homepage.
-It uses Playwright’s get_by_role() to find the search box by its ARIA role and name, fill() to enter the search term, and press() to press the Enter key.
+The script defines the search query and navigates to Google’s homepage.
+It uses Playwright’s get_by_role() to find the search box by its ARIA role, fill() to enter the search term, and press() to submit it.

 search_term = 'how to teach my cat to use laptop'